markpbaggett/boss_presentation/README.md

 * [A Pico-8 Space Shooter in 16 Gifs](https://ztiromoritz.github.io/pico-8-shooter/): Learn how to write a spaceshooter in Pico-8 in 16 gifs.
 * [Pico-8 Cheat Sheet](https://ztiromoritz.github.io/pico-8-spick/index_en.html): Awesome Cheat sheet for Pico-8.

+## What Are We Making?

+Today, we're going to be building a game called "[American Eating Champion](http://www.lexaloffle.com/bbs/?tid=29115)".
+It's a very basic game with very few programming concepts.
+Let's check it out before we get started.

 ## Starting Up Pico-8

+From the Apple Dock, click the Pico-8 icon.
+Once Pico-8 has booted, type **SPLORE**.
+Scroll to right and find Search.
+Type **"American"** and press return.
+Click **"American Eating Champion."**  This is our tutorial game.
+We'll use it for the Sprites.

+Press escape to enter our editor.

 ## The Sprite Editor